pulyaevskiy/firebase-functions-interop/README.md

 Building functions is as simple as running `pub build`.
-Note that Pub by default assumes a "web" project and only builds `web` folder so we need to explicitely tell it about `bin`:
+Note that Pub by default assumes a "web" project and only builds `web` folder so we need to explicitly tell it about `bin`:

 ```bash
 $ pub build bin